asumimizoguchi/my-first-gatsby-site/src/projects/Vegan_chocolate_and_nut_brownies.md

 Difficulty: Medium
 thumb: ../images/thumbs/brownies.png
 featuredImg: ../images/featured/brownies.png
----

-Scrumptious vegan chocolate brownies that are rich, fudgy, and nutty.
+comment: Scrumptious vegan chocolate brownies that are rich, fudgy, and nutty.
 These delights have a surprise hint of coconut making them the perfect indulgence.
 Serve warm with a little vanilla dairy-free ice cream!
+---

 ### Recipe instruction